4lch3my/WriteUps/TryHackMe/TryHackMe - RootMe/README.md

 And there we go, we are `root` !
 We can grab the flag now!

 #### Thank you for checking out my writeup about the THM room: RootMe!
-If you are interested in other writeups of mine or interetsed in some of my codeing work, please feel free to look around my GitHub page!
+If you are interested in other writeup's of mine or interested in some of my coding work, please feel free to look around my GitHub page!
 Happy hacking! - 4lch3my